-The future is disaggregated, S3-Compatible and Kubernetes-Native - in other words,
+The future is disaggregated, S3-Compatible and Kubernetes-Native - in other words, something other than Hadoop HDFS.

 Separating compute and storage simply makes sense today.
 Storage needs to, outpace compute - as much as 10-1.
 The compute nodes are stateless and optimized with more CPU cores and memory.
 Storage nodes are stateful, can be I/O optimized with a greater number of denser drives and higher bandwidth.
 By disaggregating, enterprises can achieve superior economics, better manageability, improved scalability and enhanced total cost of ownership.
 HDFS cannot make this transition.
 When you leave data-locality, Hadoop HDFS’ strength becomes its weakness.